 Tor and I spent one day at the beach, but we knew we wanted to get some pool time in, too.
 We had a few hours before dinner, so we took a dip in Belmond El Encanto’s heated mineral pool.
 While Santa Barbara was hustling down below, we enjoyed the serene peace up above from where we were.

 All good things must come to an end and we needed to get back to Los Angeles, but our visit to Belmond El Encanto was the perfect escape we needed to celebrate our love and first year of marriage.
 Despite an abundance of adorable suites and cottages spread throughout the grounds full of guests, there was always a profound sense of privacy.
 It was exactly what we needed.
 And even though at many times it felt like we had the place to ourselves, occasionally we saw a few guests with their families who all appeared as blissfully happy to be there as we were.
-On our final morning at breakfast, we saw one family with a three-month old which made me think ahead of how maybe we will have to return someday with a little one ourselves.
-For now, we will indulge on what Belmond El Encanto has to offer for couples’ celebrating their love and marriage as we were – romance and enchantment.
+We felt lucky to indulge on what Belmond El Encanto has to offer for couples’ celebrating their love and marriage as we were – romance and enchantment.

 Thank you to Belmond El Encanto for hosting us.
 Photos by Torrance Coombs.